 My writing adventure thus far has also taken me beyond this blog.
 I have written articles for sites such as Writers & Artists and Visit Bath.
 My reviews have been published by on line ‘zines, including Structo, and in the Sheffield Telegraph.
 One of my reviews was translated for inclusion in a work of criticism to be published in Mexico.
 Another has been quoted in an academic textbook (Judge for Yourself: Reading Hyper-Contemporary Literature and Book Prize Shortlists).

 I was on the judging panels for the 2017 Not the Booker prize and the 2017 Republic of Consciousness Prize for Small Presses.
 In 2018 I was invited to join the judging panel for the Link Age Southwark 25th Birthday Writing Competition.

-I am a regular contributor to Bookmunch.
+As well as reviewing books on this blog, I am a regular contributor to Bookmunch.

 Occasionally I write short stories, mainly micro and flash fiction.
 This pursuit has given me an insight into the skill and hard work required to create the books that give readers so much pleasure.
 I post my creations on my sister blog, Dreams and Demons.
 I have no plans to take my fiction writing any further – you may thank me for that.

 The Irish Times book reviewer, Declan O’Driscoll, stated on Twitter: